fwcd/distributed-chat/README.md

 * `DistributedChat`: The abstract application, platform-independent, transport-independent (uses interface for broadcasting/receiving messages)
 * `DistributedChatApp`: The iOS implementation, uses Bluetooth as transport, does **not** require a server
-* `DistributedChatCLI`: The CLI implementation, uses HTTP as transport with the simulation server, mainly for testing
+* `DistributedChatCLI`: The CLI implementation, uses HTTP/WebSockets as transport with the simulation server
+* `DistributedChatSimulationProtocol`: The high-level JSON-based protocol used between CLI and simulation server
 * `DistributedChatSimulationServer`: The companion server for the CLI, relays messages between connected CLI nodes, provides web-interface for configuring links between nodes

 The dependency graph between these packages looks like this: